‘Dance Moms’ Nia Sioux Talks Season 8 Renewal, Hints She Might Not Return

 Abby will not be part of Dance Moms Season 7B save for the first two episodes.
 According to the Fierce Dance Competition website, the season finale will be filmed on March 26.

 Five episodes have already been wrapped for the second half of the season so far.
 The sixth one will be filmed on March 18.
 This makes the seventh episode, to be filmed a week later, the finale.
-This means that Dance Moms Season 7 will only have 21 episodes all in all, way fewer than what the previous seasons had, which is 34.
+This means that Dance Moms Season 7 will only have 21 episodes, way fewer than what the previous seasons had, which is 34.

 It is unclear what the reduced number means, but it does put the show’s standing in limbo.
 A shortened run or a slash in the number of episodes is almost always a bad sign for a series.

-Dance Moms has long been rumored to be cancelled especially with Miller leaving and now with Nia Sioux possibly packing her bags too.
+Dance Moms has long been rumored to be canceled especially with Miller leaving and now with Nia Sioux possibly packing her bags too.
 Lifetime could be taking its first steps, although nothing has been confirmed by the network yet.

 [Featured Image by Alberto E. Rodriguez/Getty Images]